strawbee/code-practice/README.md

-# cracking-the-coding-interview
+# Cracking the Coding Interview
-Problems from Cracking the Coding Interview 6th Ed by Gayle Laakmann.
+This is my attempt at solving the problems in Cracking the Coding Interview, 6th Edition, by Gayle Laakmann McDowell.